Altınbaş University

 Altınbaş University is a foundation university in Istanbul, Turkey.
 The university was established in 2008 as Istanbul Kemerburgaz University and changed to its current name in 2017.
 Altınbaş University has more than 5000 international students from 89 countries, approximately 40% of the students are international.
 The university has 3 campuses located in Istanbul, which are in Bağcılar, Bakırköy and Şişli.
-Home to 9 undergraduate schools, 3 graduate schools, 2 vocational schools as of the academic year 2019-2020, Altınbaş University is currently offering 30 bachelor’s degree programmes, 34 associate’s degree programmes, 28 master’s degree programmes and 6 PhD programmes.
+Home to 9 undergraduate schools, 3 graduate schools, 2 vocational schools as of the academic year 2019–2020, Altınbaş University is currently offering 30 bachelor's degree programmes, 34 associate degree programmes, 28 master's degree programmes and 6 PhD programmes.

 Accreditations

-Officially recognized by the YÖK - Yüksekögretim Kurulu (YÖK - Council of Higher Education), Altinbas Üniversitesi (AU) is a medium-sized (uniRank enrollment range: 8,000-8,999 students) coeducational Turkish higher education institution.
+Officially recognized by the YÖK – Yüksekögretim Kurulu (YÖK – Council of Higher Education), Altinbas Üniversitesi (AU) is a medium-sized (uniRank enrollment range: 8,000-8,999 students) coeducational Turkish higher education institution.

 The university is accredited by the European Union and a number of Arab countries such as Iraq, Egypt.